harshkas4na/Walrus-SDK/README.md

 ## Project Structure

-The `sdk` folder contains the source code for the Walrus-SDK, which is also available as an npm package [here](https://www.npmjs.com/package/walrus-sdk).
-To get started with Walrus-SDK, refer to the [README.md in the `sdk` folder](https://github.com/harshkas4na/Walrus-SDK/tree/main/sdk).
+The `sdk-demo` folder contains the source code for the Walrus-SDK, which is also available as an npm package [here](https://www.npmjs.com/package/walrus-sdk).
+To get started with Walrus-SDK, refer to the [README.md in the `sdk-demo` folder](https://github.com/harshkas4na/Walrus-SDK/tree/main/sdk-demo).

-The `demo` folder includes a demo application that demonstrates how to use the SDK for uploading and downloading files to the Walrus network.
-For instructions on running the demo application, check the [README.md in the `demo` folder](https://github.com/harshkas4na/Walrus-SDK/tree/main/demo).
+The `FRONTEND` folder includes a demo application that demonstrates how to use the SDK for uploading and downloading files to the Walrus network.
+For instructions on running the demo application, check the [README.md in the `FRONTEND` folder](https://github.com/harshkas4na/Walrus-SDK/tree/main/FRONTEND).

 ---